List of armed factions during the Syrian civil war

-A number of states and armed groups have involved themselves in the Syrian civil war (2011–2024) as belligerents.
-The main groups were Ba'athist Syria and allies, the Syrian opposition and allies, Al-Qaeda and affiliates, Islamic State, and the Kurdish Syrian Democratic Forces.
+The Syrian civil war (2011–2024) involved a number of states and armed groups.
+The main belligerents were Ba'athist Syria and allies, the Syrian opposition and allies, Al-Qaeda and affiliates, the Islamic State, and the Kurdish-led Syrian Democratic Forces.

 Syrian government (Ba'athist regime) and allies

-A number of sources have emphasized that as of at least late-2015/early-2016 the Assad regime was dependent on a mix of volunteers and militias, rather than the Syrian Armed Forces.
-Between 2016 and 2020, with the help of Russia and Iran, the Syrian Arab Armed Forces were rebuilt and united most of the armed militias.
+A number of sources have emphasized that as of at least late-2015/early-2016 the Assad regime was dependent on a mix of volunteers and militias, rather than the regular Syrian Armed Forces.
+Between 2016 and 2020, with the help of Russia and Iran, the Syrian Arab Armed Forces were rebuilt and had united most of the armed militias.